 Tetsubin (or "tetsu kyusu"), the Japanese cast-iron kettle, is an integral part of Cha No Yu – Japanese tea-drinking tradition.
-The history of Tetsubin starts in the 16th century and its popularity quickly grew.
+The history of Tetsubin started in the 16th century, and its popularity quickly grew.
 It was used to brew sencha – a less formal tea than the ceremonial matcha.
-Made of cast iron, tetsubin posses great heat-retaining ability and makes it easy to enjoy tea in the company of friends or family.
+Made of cast iron, tetsubin posses a good heat-retaining ability and makes it easy to enjoy tea in the company of friends or family.

 - Size: 8.5" x 6.26" x 6.14" / 21.6cm x 15.9cm x 15.6cm

 - Glazed with enamel on inside

 - Comes with a strainer basket